VMMPS: The VIMOS Mask Preparation Software

 What is VMMPS?

 The VIMOS Mask Preparation Software (VMMPS) is a SkyCat plugin to specify the VIMOS instrumental setup for Multi-Object Spectroscopy (MOS) during Phase 2 Proposal Preparation.
 VMMPS creates and manages the instrumental setup by means of files containing the Aperture Definition in Pixels (ADP) of the MOS slitlets.
 The ADP files need to be loaded into the P2PP tool to become part of an Observation Block (OB).
-For further information, please refer to the VMMPS Tutorial in Chapter 6 of the VIMOS User Manual.
+For further information, please refer to the VMMPS Tutorial in the VIMOS User Manual.

 Warning concerning the HR_blue grism: with the HR_blue grism please only place slits in the lower portion of the CCD (y<1400pix) in order to ensure that at least 10 arc lines fall on the detector.
 Neglecting to do so will result in a significant degradation of the wavelength calibration and in the failure of the automatic pipeline.

 Since period 90: VMMPS has been updated to make optimal use of the field of view and to use the correct configuration parameters for the new HR-blue grisms that were installed in March 2012.
 The previous release (v3.24) remains valid for P95 but we recommend all users to upgrade for the preparation of their P95 MOS observation blocks.

 The current public release of VMMPS is version 3.28 of the software (+ plug-in for Finding Charts).

 This version of VMMPS is released as a tarball which also includes the appropriate SkyCat version (see below for download).

 The latest version of the VIMOS Mask Preparation Software (VMMPS) is available for Scientific Linux 4.3 and has been used successfully on other Linux operating systems as well, both 32-bit and 64-bit.
 Conversely, it is currently not possible to run VMMPS on the MacOS X platform.
 If you do not have access to a PC or workstation running Linux, please contact the USD for assistance.

 The VMMPS can be retrieved via anonymous FTP: